-Weighing between 1.44 and 1.66 kg, the liver is reddish-brown in hue with a rubbery texture; it is situated above and to the left of the stomach and below the lungs.
+Weighing 1.44–1.66 kilograms, the liver is reddish-brown in color with a rubbery texture; it is situated above and to the left of the stomach and below the lungs.
 The skin is the only organ that is heavier and larger.

 The liver is roughly triangular in shape and consists of two lobes, a larger right lobe and a smaller left lobe.
 The lobes are separated by the falciform ligament — a band of tissue that keeps it anchored to the diaphragm.